andrew-metallinos/RDP-Connection-History-Grabber/README.md

 **Note:**

-The script automatically implements the above operation,there is no need for a GUI. :)
+The script automatically implements the above operation, there is no need for a GUI. :)

 More Details: